DillaDJ/GDTag/README.md

 To open the standalone tag editor: Project>Tools>Open Tag Editor
 ![Path to the editor](https://github.com/DillaDJ/GDTag/blob/main/doc/Editor-1.png)

 The tag editor should now be docked on the top-left, you may move it but re-opening it will return it to its original location.

-You may also open it by editing either an exported **Tag** or **TagContainer** in gdscript.
+You may also open it by editing either an exported **Tag** or **TagContainer** in gdscript, although these tag editors have slightly differing functionality.

 ![Tag editor](https://github.com/DillaDJ/GDTag/blob/main/doc/Editor-2.png)

 The toolbar has two buttons, clicking the first button will add a tag and prompt you to name it.
 Tags with the same parent may not share names.
 That is, every tag's path should be unique.